corda/corda/docs/source/design/corda-gradle-plugin-v2/design.md

         profiles{
             // an implicit currentProjectCordapps is created from the current modules that the project depends on

-            // this combination will be used by cordformation and driver tests olderCordapps  {
+            // this combination can be used by cordformation and driver tests. olderCordapps  {
                 deploy "com.foo:foo:2.1"
                 deploy "com.bar:bar:3.7"